Day 108 of a Year Long Road Trip Along America’s Scenic Byways

 During World War I, Tombstone was a major producer of manganese for the government.
 In World War II, Tombstone was extracting lead for the cause.
 After both conflicts, Tombstone faded into obscurity, just to be resurrected at a later time.
 The citizenry of Tombstone decided rather than depending on a vanishing mining industry, they would focus their time and energy on tourism and restoration.
 Good call!

 Many of Tombstone’s historic buildings are within an area bounded by Fremont, 6th, Toughnut and 3rd Streets.
 Among them are St. Paul’s Episcopal Church, built in 1882; the Crystal Palace Saloon, one of the most luxurious saloons in the West; and the Tombstone Epitaph building, where the oldest continuously published paper in Arizona is still being printed.
-Western printing history exhibits in the front office are free to the public.
+The Tombstone Epitaph building features Western printing history exhibits that are free to the public.

 Well, as usual, the Border Patrol said hello and passed me through.
 I spent the late afternoon and evening with my aunt and uncle just catching up.
 We walked Petey along the wash behind their home and enjoyed a wonderful home cooked meal!
 ETB